-To qualify for a maintenance grant
+Qualifying for a student maintenance grant

 To qualify for a maintenance grant you must:

 - Be attending an approved course in an approved institution. - Be applying for a full time course and are a resident of Ireland. - Be attending an approved course in an approved institution. - Meet certain criteria around nationality and immigration status. - Have been living in Ireland, the EU, EEA, or Switzerland for the past three of five years to qualify for a maintenance grant.